 A prerequisite for perfect operation and prevention of premature wear is that the service, care, and tuning work is properly carried out as described in the Owner's Manual.
-Incorrect adjustment and tuning of the chassis and suspension can lead to damage and breakage of components.
+Incorrect suspension setting can lead to damage and breakage of chassis components.

-Use of the chassis component under difficult conditions, such as on sand or on wet and muddy surfaces, can lead to considerably more rapid wear.
+Use of the chassis component under difficult conditions, such on wet surfaces, can lead to considerably more rapid wear.
 For this reason, it may be necessary to inspect or replace parts before the next scheduled service.
 It is imperative that you adhere to the stipulated service intervals.
 If you observe these exactly, you will ensure a much longer service life for your chassis component.